 Doug Monieson is an active member of the financial trading community in Chicago, Illinois, and the current Chairman of the Board of Hyde Park Angels, a successful Midwest angel investment group.
+Doug is also the CEO and Executive Chairman of UICO, a leader in capacitive touch screens.
 In addition to possessing more than 25 years of financial trade experience, Doug has extensive board experience in governance, nominating and strategy at both for-profit and nonprofit organizations.
 He joined RTC’s Board of Directors in 2015.

 Doug is an avid cyclist, commuting four miles between his home and office year-round.
 He is involved in several Chicago biking organizations, including Bike Buddies, and participates in the annual Venus de Miles Charity ride in support of Greenhouse Scholars.

 Dr. Frank Mulvey is president of ITER Associates, a transportation consulting firm in Bethesda, Maryland, and has been an RTC board member since June 2014.
 Frank is extremely interested in alternative, clean and healthy forms of travel.